-Alternative algorithms for finding the optimal QUBO solution, such as QAOA (Quantum Approximate Optimization Algorithm) [21], were briefly investigated and found to lead to significantly worse performance.
-A dedicated optimisation and characterisation of the results of such algorithm is left to future work.
+Alternative algorithms for finding the optimal QUBO solution, such as QAOA (the Quantum

+Approximate Optimization Algorithm (QAOA) [21], were briefly investigated and were found to lead to significantly worse performance.
+A dedicated optimisation and characterisation of the results of such algorithm alternative algorithms is left to future work.

-154 4.2.
+156 4.2.
 Quantum graph neural network

-This approach is based on a graph neural network (NN) [23, 24] that consists of both classical 155 NN layers and quantum circuits.
-The graph is constructed from doublets, where the hits are 156 nodes and the connections between hits are edges.
-All nodes of consecutive layers are connected 157 and only the ones that satisfy the pre-selection criteria are kept.
-The quantum graph neural 158 network (QGNN) model follows the implementation of Ref.
-[11] and consists of three networks.
-159 The InputNet takes the input node features, i.e. the three spatial coordinates, and produces 160 hidden node features.
-For this purpose, a single fully connected (FC)-NN layer that has 10 161 neurons with a tanh activation function is used.
-The EdgeNet takes all connected node pairs 162 as input and produces a scalar edge feature for each of them.
-This will later be the prediction 163 score of the model for each doublet, as this model is essentially a segment classifier.
-Circuit 10 164 with two layers and 10 qubits is selected for this task based on previous work [11].
-The NodeNet 165 considers each node and nodes that that are connected to it to update the hidden node features.
-166 The architecture of the NodeNet is similar to EdgeNet, but it uses the tanh activation function 167 for the last layer as the NodeNet is an intermediate step and sigmoid activation functions are 168 known to lead to vanishing gradients.
-169
+This approach is based on a graph neural network (NNGNN) [22, 23] that consists of both 157 classical NN neural network layers and quantum circuits.
+The graph is constructed from 158 doublets, where the hits are nodes and the connections between the hits are edges.
+All nodes 159 of consecutive layers are connected and only the ones that satisfy the pre-selection criteria are 160 kept.
+The quantum graph neural network (QGNN) model follows the implementation of Ref.
+[11] 161 and consists of three networks.
+The First, the InputNet takes the input node features, i.e. the 162 three spatial coordinates, and produces hidden node features.
+For this purpose, a single fully 163 connected NN-neural network layer that has 10 neurons with a tanh activation function is used.
+164 The Second, the EdgeNet takes all connected node pairs as input and produces a scalar edge 165 feature for each of them using a sigmoid activation function.
+This will later be the prediction 166 score of the model for each doublet, as this model is essentially a segment classifier.
+Circuit 10 167 with two layers and 10 qubits is selected for this task based on previous work [11].
+The Third, 168 the NodeNet considers each node and nodes that are connected to it to its connecting nodes to 169 update the hidden node features.
+The architecture of the NodeNet is similar to EdgeNet, but it 170 uses the tanh activation function for the last layer, as the NodeNet is an intermediate step, and 171 sigmoid activation functions are known to lead to vanishing gradients.
+172

 The quantum graph neural network (QGNN) model first starts with the InputNet.
-Then, the EdgeNet and NodeNet are applied four times to allow the node features to be updated using farther nodes, as determined in a scan of the optimal model parameters.
+Then, the EdgeNet and the NodeNet are applied alternately four times to allow the node features to be updated using farther nodes, as determined in a scan of the optimal model parameters.
 At the end, the EdgeNet is applied one last time to obtain the predictions for each doublet connection.
 Finally, the edges are discarded if the prediction value is less than 0.5 and the rest are retained and used to form track candidates.

-176 4.3.
+179 4.3.
 Combinatorial Kalman filter

-A tracking algorithm based on A Common Tracking Software (ACTS) toolkit [25] with the combinatorial Kalman Filter (CKF) technique for track finding and fitting is used as a benchmark.
+A tracking algorithm based on A Common Tracking Software (ACTS) toolkit [24] with the combinatorial Kalman Filter (CKF) technique for track finding and fitting is used as a benchmark.
 In this classical tracking method, track finding starts from seeds, which are the triplets formed from the first three detector layers.
 An initial estimate of track parameters is obtained from the seed and is used to predict the next hit and is updated progressively, with the measurement search performed at the same time as the fit.